perdacherMartin/hilbertJoin/README.md

 - To run our Hilbert-Join your hardware needs to support AVX-512 instructions.
 - GNU compiler version >= 5.1

+## AVX-512 instructions

+- If we apply our Hilbert-curve, auto-vectorization will get eliminated, nevertheless we belive that future compilers will profit from the locality assumptions in the Hilbert curve.

 To explicitly ensure, that CMake will use the GNU compiler use: